Todt family murders

-The Todt family murders was a multiple homicide case that occurred in December 2019 in the master-planned community of Celebration, in Osceola County, Florida, United States.
+The Todt family murders were a multiple homicide case that occurred in December 2019 in the master-planned community of Celebration, in Osceola County, Florida, United States.
 Anthony "Tony" Todt, a physical therapist from Connecticut, confessed to the murders of his family, which included his wife, Megan, their three children, Alek, Tyler, and Zoe, and their family dog, Breezy.
-At the time of the events, Anthony's physical therapy clinic in Connecticut had been raided pursuant to a federal warrant for healthcare fraud charges.
-Authorities coming to issue the warrant found the man living in his house with the badly decomposed bodies of his family.
+At the time of the events, a federal warrant for healthcare fraud charges led authorities to raid Anthony's physical therapy clinic in Colchester, Connecticut.
+On January 9, 2020, authorities issuing the warrant found Todt living in his house with the badly decomposed bodies of his family.
 In 2022, Anthony Todt was convicted of the murders and sentenced to life imprisonment without the possibility of parole.
 An additional year was added for the killing of their family dog, deemed an act of animal cruelty.